High Blood Pressure – 10 Natural Ways to Prevent and Control It

 High blood pressure has been associated with heart attack and stroke.
 Many people take medication to lower their blood pressure, but all medicines have a risk of side effects.
-Fortunately, there are a number of natural ways to prevent high blood pressure, or lower it if it has crept up beyond the optimal level of 120/80.
+Fortunately, there are a number of natural ways to prevent or lower it if it has crept up beyond the optimal level of 120/80.
 Try these and see what a difference they can make to your readings.

 Every time you light up, you are raising your pressure.
 Another great reason to stop.